The Outlook for Energy Costs in Rural Alaska in 2020Posted: April 12, 2020

 - We continue to spearhead the Alaska Grid project that would develop gas-fired generation on the North Slope and a robust transmission system to deliver low-cost power to urban and rural hubs as well as fish processors, military bases, mines and other resource developers.
 Since heat and electricity comprise 80+% of the homeowner’s energy budget, lowering these costs while supporting job creation would be a huge step toward self-sufficiency and sustainability in rural Alaska.

-In 2018, the average cost of a gallon of diesel delivered to our tank farms was $3.46, 73 cents more than 2017’s $2.73, resulting in an average fuel charge of 25.7 cents per kWh in addition to the average non-fuel rate of 27 cents a kWh.
+In 2019, the average cost of a gallon of diesel delivered to our tank farms was $3.43, three cents less than in 2018, resulting in an average fuel charge of 25.7 cents per kWh in addition to the average non-fuel rate of 27 cents a kWh.

-Quinhagak currently has the lowest fuel charge at 18.93 cents and in Noatak, where fuel must be flown in, the fuel charge is 49.91 cents.
+As 2020 fuel is delivered, we expect the fuel charge to decrease after the summer deliveries since the current cost of fuel is lower than a year ago.
+Saint Mary’s currently has the lowest fuel charge at 9.03 cents and in Noatak, where fuel must be flown in, the fuel charge is 61.46 cents.
 Fortunately, Power Cost Equalization lowers the cost to the homeowner to about 25 cents per kWh, but more than half the kWh used in our villages are not eligible for PCE.

-We expect the cost of fuel (and therefore electricity) to be flat or slightly lower than in 2018 since the cost of a barrel of crude oil is almost 10% lower than a year ago.
+We expect the cost of fuel (and therefore electricity) to be several cents lower than in 2019 since the cost of a barrel of crude oil is significantly lower than a year ago.
 We will continue to press for the State to develop a comprehensive energy plan for Alaska that treats all Alaskans fairly and equitably.